EmergentRealms/emergentrealms.github.io/docs/cobblestone/systems/economy-manager.md

 slug: /cobblestone/systems/economy-manager
 title: Economy Manager
 sidebar_label: Economy Manager
+description: Architecture notes for the Cobblestone Legacy economy manager, a Godot C++ system backed by SQLite for large scale simulations.
+keywords:
+  - Godot economy system
+  - SQLite in Godot
+  - Cobblestone Legacy
+  - large scale Godot project
+  - Godot C++ RPG systems
 ---

 ## Dynamic Market Simulation

+The economy stack lives in C++ via GDExtension so it can juggle thousands of background transactions without blocking the main thread—an approach we call out frequently in our **large scale Godot project** devlogs.

 The Economy Manager keeps prices fluid based on supply, demand, and player influence.